milesroberts-123/snakemake-tutorial/README.md

 `ml -* snakemake/5.26.1-Python-3.8.2`

 However, this is an older version of snakemake(v5.26).
 I recommend installing the newest version (v7.25) as a conda environment.
+I also added the graphviz package for helpful visualizations.

-`conda create -n snakemake snakemake=7.25.0`
+`conda create -n snakemake snakemake=7.25.0 graphviz=2.50.0`

 ### The components of a rule - fundamentals